grande-dev/pFT-ANLC-preview/README.md

 ## 4) Reference

-The related manuscript is available within the Proceedings of the IEEE CDC Conference as:
+The related manuscript is available within the Proceedings of the IEEE CDC conference as:

 ```bibtex
 @inproceedings{grande2023systematic,